4games-conf/fase4games-2024/index.markdown

 # Paper Selection

-The program committee will accept four to **six long papers** and **six to eight short papers**.
+The program committee will accept **four to six long papers** and **six to eight short papers**.

-The page limits are eight and five pages for long and short papers, respectively.
+The page limits are **5 to 8 pages** for short and long papers, respectively.
 For each accepted paper, we will require at least one author to register, attend, and present.

 # Proceedings